CurrencyCloud/currencycloud-java/README.md

 ```
 This is split into 5 sections:

-1. Error Type: In this case `BadRequestException` represents an HTTP 400 error
+1. Exception Type: In this case `BadRequestException` represents an HTTP 400 error
 2. Platform: The Java implementation that was used in the client
 3. Request: Details about the HTTP request that was made, e.g. the POST parameters
 4. Response: Details about the HTTP response that was returned, e.g. HTTP status code
 5. Errors: A list of errors that provide additional information

-The final section contains valuable information:
+The Errors section contains valuable information:

 - Field: The parameter that the error is linked to
 - Code: A code representing this error